 In this article, we want to talk about five essential tools a luthier can use when installing and diagnosing pickups.
 These tools are tools we use all day, every day.
 The best part about them: they are all very simple to use (and inexpensive)!

 1.)
 Magnetic Polarity Checker

 A Magnetic Polarity Checker is pretty crucial.
 If you don’t have one, you’ll probably need one soon.
 This handy gadget is a tool that tells you which polarity a magnet is.
 You can determine if a magnet has North or South on top.
 This tool is essential for a luthier when customers are ordering a single pickup.
 We need to know which magnetic orientation, as well as the coil direction, the pickup is.
 That way, we can send a new pickup that will match 100%.

 2.)
 Neodymium Magnet

 A Neodymium Magnet is pretty handy, mainly if you work on a lot of Fender guitars and basses.
-A Neodymium magnet is a very (VERY) strong rod-style magnet which you can use to re-charge degaussed magnets.
+A Neodymium magnet is a very (VERY) strong rod-style magnet that you can use to re-charge degaussed magnets.
 If you have two, you can even flip the entire magnetic direction of a pickup.

 To reverse the magnetic direction of a pickup, you’ll need to remove the pickup out of the guitar.
 If you have a Telecaster neck pickup with a cover, you’ll need to remove the cover.
 Find which magnetic direction repels (opposite), and force the Neodymium magnet until it attracts.
 Do the same thing to the same pole piece, now from the bottom.
 See the image below for clarification.

 Above, this procedure flips the pole piece.
 Do this for all magnets, and voila!
 You’ve reversed your pickup’s magnetic orientation.